IRIS-LAB/iris-back/README.md

 commandesRouter.get('/', async (req, res) => {
   try {
-    //StartOnPagination check if size and page are a number and check too Accept-Range await PaginationUtilsEBS.checkPagination(req.query, 50)
+    //StartOnPagination check if size and page are a number and check too Accept-Range and set default's size await PaginationUtilsEBS.checkPagination(req.query, 50, 20)
     const response = await commandesLBS.findCommandes(req.query)
     //generatesResponse generate a header and a status of response await PaginationUtilsEBS.generatesResponse(